 By working together, owners can be active partners in deciding which vaccines are best for their pets.

 The Foundation has funded research to improve all animals' lives through improved vaccination strategies for decades.
-We provided crucial funding that led to the first canine parvovirus and feline leukemia virus vaccines, and we continue to fund studies focused on vaccine development.
+Donor support provides crucial funding, leading to the first canine parvovirus and feline leukemia virus vaccines, and we continue to fund studies focused on vaccine development.

-Our funded researchers are working on improving vaccine strategies for heartworm disease, leptospirosis, feline herpesvirus, equine strangles, and cancer vaccines.
+Researchers are tirelessly working on improving vaccine strategies for heartworm disease, leptospirosis, feline herpesvirus, equine strangles, and cancer vaccines, among other diseases.

 Resources: